 Wash your hands to avoid the skin from getting infected.
 Put a small amount of Vectavir cream on your fingertip and apply on infected area.
 Repeat the treatment every other hour for four days.

-Vectavir is sold in Swedish, Norwegian, Danish, Finnish and Islandic pharmacies
+Vectavir is sold in Swedish, Norwegian, Danish, Finnish and Icelandic pharmacies

-You should always talk to a doctor or pharmacist before using Vectavir.
 Do not use Vectavir if hypersensitive to penciclovir or any of the other ingredients.
-Vectavir should only be used on cold sores on the lip and around the mouth.
 Do not use for application inside the mouth or nose or on genital areas.

 If you have a condition or are receiving treatment which weakens your immune system, always consult a doctor before using Vectavir.
-The same goes if you are pregnant, planning to have a baby or breast-feeding – talk to a doctor before applying Vectavir.
+The same goes if you are pregnant, planning to have a baby or breast-feeding.

 Vectavir contains cetostearyl alcohol which may cause local skin reactions.
 It also contains propylene glycol which may cause skin irritation.